26 ‘comfort women’ sent to south Pacific isles

 Lee Bok-sun, a Korean survivor who died in 2011, had claimed she was forced to board a ship taking her to the islands but didn’t have any documents proving her account.

-Located some 2,422 miles southeast of Korea’s Jeju Island, Chuuk, also known as Truk, is currently part of the Federated States of Micronesia.
+Located some 2,422 miles southeast of Korea’s Jeju Island, Chuuk, also known as Truk, is currently under the control of the Federated States of Micronesia.

 Proof unveiled Monday included an article in The New York Times, a log written by the U.S. military and a list of passengers on a ship that sailed from the island back to Japan as the Japanese military cleared its warships out of Chuuk after American forces attacked the base.